Lil' Deb's Oasis

 Lil' Deb's Oasis is a tropical restaurant, bar, and art installation in Hudson, New York, in the upper Hudson Valley.
 The restaurant has a unique menu, self-described as "tropical comfort food" and including elements of South Asian and Latin American cuisines while sourcing ingredients from the Hudson Valley.
 Lil' Deb's operates as an interactive art project, performance venue, and community gathering space, as well as operating as a business.
-The restaurant is oriented toward LGBT cultural themes, defining its hospitality style, and aims to be an LGBT-inclusive space, including hosting queer performance events.
+The restaurant is oriented toward LGBTQ cultural themes, defining its hospitality style, and aims to be an LGBT-inclusive space, including hosting queer performance events.
 The restaurant is positively reviewed by critics, and has seen national media coverage.

 The restaurant was established in 2015 as a pop-up run once a week within Debbie's Lil' Restaurant, a traditional diner.
 In 2016, it was permanently established upon the diner owner's retirement.
 Lil' Deb's has hosted events and changed its décor numerous times during its operation.
 During the COVID-19 pandemic in 2020-21, the restaurant temporarily closed, though its staff operated a pop-up nearby.
 The restaurant began operating a community fridge to benefit local residents, and donated profit from each of its dishes to racial justice organizations amid the George Floyd protests.